 General 8(a) Certification: The Foundation

-The 8(a) certification is for small businesses that are at least 51% owned by socially and economically disadvantaged individuals.
+The 8(a) certification: For small businesses that are at least 51% owned by socially and economically disadvantaged individuals.
 It provides access to exclusive federal contracts, business development resources, and joint venture opportunities.
 Businesses in the program also receive SBA support, including training, technical assistance, and mentorship.

 Key benefits include: